kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 of our Lightning Network?
 And what does this mean for the Price of Anarchy and what is the extent of selfish routing on the Lightning Network?

+## What we achieved
+- We were able to determine that these were the best strategies to describe the behavior of the Lightning Network.
+- We produced preliminary results and began a sketching out the paper.

 ## Further Work
 We continue to identify strategies that refine our problem, using simulations that were generated to show a constrained bound on our problem and the effects of latency.
 Specifically: